-When compared to the current racial and ethnic composition of Spokane County, the data reveals that, with the exception of White households, all other demographic groups are overrepresented in the local homeless system.
+When compared to the current demographic composition of Spokane County, the data reveals that, with the exception of White households, all other demographic groups are overrepresented in the local homeless system.

 Describe the Nature and Extent of Unsheltered and Sheltered Homelessness.